ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 I could imagine making these rates quite complex someday, to take into account the age, sex, race/ethnicity, household structure, and even past migration history.
-But at this point, it is not clear how complex is necessary to have a successful synthetic data set for testing PRL algorithms, so we will keep it quite simple.
+At this point, it is clear that age is necessary to get the college dormatory migration right, so we might as well include sex and race/ethnicity stratification in the rates as well.

+A complex type of movement that we need to capture is moving into and out of Group Quarters; it is useful to think of six broad types of GQ for PRL purposes grouped into two categories: non-institutional (college, military, other non-institutional); and institutional (carceral, nursing homes, and other institutional).
+College is likely to be the tough one in Census applications (Census will have SSN for most military and incarcerated, Medicare for most nursing home, but people living in dorms, especially who don't file their own tax returns might not be PIK-able.)

+To capture this, on the research side I will develop a migration rate file, with stratification columns for age group, sex, and race/ethnicity and data columns for the household move rate in moves per person year and individual move rate (also in moves per person year).
+On the reseach side, I will also develop a migrates-to probability file, with the probability that an individual moves a different household or to each type GQ, also stratified by age, sex, and race/ethnicity (or should we approach this more like a disease model??).
+To keep things simple, we will for now not have the reference person ever move in a non-household migration, and when a non-reference person moves to another household, we will update their relationship to the reference person to be 36 - Other non-relative (for simplicity, for now).

 These notes on ACS data sources on migration could be useful for the more complex rates in the future.
-For now, let's make households move at a rate of 15 moves per 100 household-year and simulants who are not the reference person move at a rate of 15 per 100 person-years (independently).
-To further keep things simple, we will for now not have the reference person ever move in a non-household migration.
-When a non-reference person moves, we will update their relationship to the reference person to be 36 - Other non-relative (for simplicity, for now).

-ACS notes: Based on age, sex, race/ethnicity, and geography, can calculate the probability of moving from ACS, as the weighted average of MIGPUM.isnull(); Could also determine if they moved within the PUMAs represented in the sim or from outside those PUMAs.
+Based on age, sex, race/ethnicity, and geography, can calculate the probability of moving from ACS, as the weighted average of MIGPUM.isnull(); Could also determine if they moved within the PUMAs represented in the sim or from outside those PUMAs.

 Note that each housing unit in C should be associated with a unique mailing address, as described in Section (8).